ClaytonMcCray/Refactor/README.md

 `refactor filename old_phrase new_phrase`

-The program will create a file called backup.txt in addition to making the refactor changes. backup.txt is an exact replica of the original file.
+The program will create a file called file_name.backup in addition to making the refactor changes. file_name.backup is an exact replica of the original file.
 The program is written for python 3, and is (untested, but ought to be) cross platform (written on Debian Linux).